 Location/Service Information

-Example content: Emergency plumbing services available within one hour of contact within 15 miles of Scranton, Pennsylvania.
-Services include fixing clogged pipes, leaks, poor water flow, and replacing pipes.
+Example content: Emergency plumbing services available within one hour of contact, within 15 miles of Scranton, Pennsylvania.
+Services include fixing clogged pipes, leaks, and poor water flow, as well as replacing pipes.

 Answering User Questions